umangsbhatt/umangsbhatt.github.io/index.md

 comments: false
 ---

-I am an Assistant Professor at the [University of Cambridge](https://www.cam.ac.uk/), where I am based in the [Institute for Technology and Humanity](https://www.ith.cam.ac.uk/) (ITH) and its [Centre for Human-Inspired Artificial Intelligence](https://www.chia.cam.ac.uk/) (CHIA).
+I am an Assistant Professor in Trustworthy Artificial Intelligence at the [University of Cambridge](https://www.cam.ac.uk/), where I am based in the [Institute for Technology and Humanity](https://www.ith.cam.ac.uk/) (ITH) and its [Centre for Human-Inspired Artificial Intelligence](https://www.chia.cam.ac.uk/) (CHIA).
 I am also an Official Fellow in Computer Science at [King's College, Cambridge](https://www.kings.cam.ac.uk/).

 Previously, I was an Assistant Professor & Faculty Fellow at the [Center for Data Science](https://cds.nyu.edu/) at [New York University](https://www.nyu.edu/) and a Senior Research Associate at [Alan Turing Institute](http://turing.ac.uk/).
 I completed my PhD in the [Cambridge Machine Learning Group](http://mlg.eng.cam.ac.uk/), where I was advised by [Adrian Weller](http://mlg.eng.cam.ac.uk/adrian/).
 I hold a MS and BS in [Electrical and Computer Engineering](http://www.ece.cmu.edu/) from [Carnegie Mellon University](http://www.cmu.edu/).
 I grew up in Basking Ridge, New Jersey, USA.